 A noticeable upgrade to the older and very popular E10S, the E10C comes with a metal build.
-The unique 3 button in-line remote too comes in a striking metallic body.
-The shiny metal build makes for an astoundingly durable body and surprisingly, this does not affect its lightweight feature.
+The unique 3-button in-line remote too comes in a striking metallic body.
+The build makes for an astoundingly durable body and surprisingly, this does not affect its lightweight feature.
 These in-ears are comfortable while also being conveniently portable.

-The SoundMAGIC E10C is available in 4 different colours- the simple Black, Gold for those who wish to make a style statement, bright Red and a vibrant Violet.
-A nice thought by SoundMAGIC, the red and blue indicators around the earpices allow for quick indication of left and right.Branding has not been emphasized too much upon, all you have is the model name and brand logo on the back of the earpieces.
+The SoundMAGIC E10C is available in 4 different colours—simple Black, elegant Gold, bright Red and a vibrant Violet.
+A nice thought by SoundMAGIC, the red and blue indicators around the earpieces allow for quick indication of left and right.Branding has not been emphasized too much, all you have is the model name and brand logo on the back of the earpieces.

-ALL METAL BODY AND PLASTIC EARPIECESThe Sony MDR-XB50AP features a design that looks and feels extremely durable.
+SHINY METALLIC BODY VS. ELEGANT CLASSY BUILDThe Sony MDR-XB50AP features a design that looks and feels extremely durable.
 Different from that of the SoundMAGIC E10C, the earpieces are bigger in size.
 Unlike most conventional earphones in this price range, Sony has put in extra effort to ensure that these headphones do not look ordinary or cheap.

-SOUNDMAGIC'S 3 BUTTON CONTROLLER VS SONY'S SINGLE BUTTON REMOTEThe XB50AP comes with four pairs of black silicone ear tips, a cord adjuster, and a small carrying pouch.
-When it comes to the fit, the XB50AP employs an angular in-ear fit enabling the earphones to snugly fit into your ears.
+SOUNDMAGIC'S 3-BUTTON CONTROLLER VS SONY'S SINGLE BUTTON REMOTEThe MDR-XB50AP comes with four pairs of black silicone ear tips, a cord adjuster and a small carrying pouch.
+When it comes to the fit, it employs an angular in-ear fit enabling the earphones to feel snug while in your ears.

 A small complaint would be the noise isolation.
-You will find that theses in-ears do not very effectively attenuate environmental sound.
-However, this does not depricate the value as this is a smaller issue.
-Further more, this can be improved with a pair of Comply ear tips.
+You will find that these in-ears do not very effectively attenuate environmental sound.
+However, this is not a big issue as it can be improved with a pair of Comply ear tips.

 IMPRESSIVE ACOUSTIC BALANCE VS SONY'S INSANE SIGNATURE BASS

-On tracks with exciting beats such as EMD, Hip Hop, Bollywood, etc, the XB50AP delivers an exaggerated punch.
-A commendable feature that is not found among extra bass earphones in this range, the Sony XB50AP does not crack or distort even when played at the highest volume.The XB50AP does manage to maintain a decent balance between lows and highs as well but may sound muffled with certain genres.
+On tracks with exciting beats such as EDM, Hip Hop, Bollywood, etc, the MDR-XB50AP delivers an exaggerated punch.
+A commendable feature that is not found among extra bass earphones in this range, the Sony MDR-XB50AP does not crack or distort even when played at the highest volume.It somewhat manages to maintain a decent balance between the lows and highs as well but may sound muffled with certain genres.

 This is clear if you love your bass and do not mind compromising on clarity, by all means, go for the Sony MDR-XB50AP

-If you are all about that bass and can make do with the one-button microphone and remote and audio clarity, then the Sony MDR-XB50AP is a better option.
+If you are all about that bass and can make do with the one-button microphone and remote, then the Sony MDR-XB50AP is a better option.